freeorion/freeorion/loki_setup/README.txt

 This is a mainly statically linked version of FreeOrion for (i386) GNU/Linux.
 You won't need to compile any sources.

-Download the "latest.tar.gz", to receive the latest version.
+Download the "latest.tar.gz", to receive the latest version or try the nightly builds in "download/nightly".

 A discussion can be followed here: http://www.freeorion.org/forum/viewtopic.php?t=1792